 I stock it with comfy chairs and lots of different paper and writing implements.
 Fancy scissors are also a hit when making cards and books.
 My fifth graders loved to create their own books, bind them, and share them with the class.

-Writer’s Notebooks are just as much fun at 5th grade as they are at 2nd grade!
-They are personal notebooks that students use to capture their thoughts, their ideas and they serve as a platform to practice the skills needed to create wonderful pieces of writing.
+Writer’s notebooks are just as much fun at 5th grade as they are at 2nd grade!
+They are personal notebooks that students use to capture their thoughts and ideas, and they serve as a platform to practice the skills needed to create wonderful pieces of writing.

 For me, writing development is all about getting to know yourself and getting to know what you like and how to express it.
-Writing is risk taking.
+Writing is risk-taking.
 You are putting your ideas on paper for everyone to see.
-I spend a lot of time at the beginning of the year on getting to know you writing so that students feel more comfortable not only writing but also about putting themselves out there as they learn more self awareness.
-When students are lacking skills (spelling, sentence structure), it can be frustrating for them to be able to express themselves.
+I spend a lot of time at the beginning of the year on “getting to know you” writing so that students feel more comfortable not only writing but also about putting themselves out there as they learn more self-awareness.
+When students are lacking skills (e.g. spelling, sentence structure), it can be frustrating for them to be able to express themselves.
 Supplying students with junior dictionaries and word lists can take out some of the frustration so they can get on to the business of writing down their ideas and stories.

 Another form of assessment is peer assessment.
-We will have a Author’s Circle where students bring their writing back to the carpet and we listen to each piece of writing.
+We will have an Author’s Circle, where students bring their writing back to the carpet, and we listen to each piece of writing.
 Students and I tell what we like about it and one way they can improve it.
-The writers often ask questions like “What do you think my title should be?” or “Did you like the way I ended it?”
+The writers often ask questions like, “What do you think my title should be?” or “Did you like the way I ended it?”
 This motivates students to make their writing better.

 Finally, teachers everywhere tell me that the most frustrating thing about teaching writing is teaching about using punctuation and capitals letters – the conventions.
 Yes, it is definitely a struggle.
 I set up my schedule so that the language basics are separate.
-Students have spelling lists to practice and we do language lessons a couple of times a week that focus in the skills they currently need based on my assessments of their writing and especially their journal writing.
-As they write for Writer’s Workshop I remind students of a lesson that we had done on that particular skill so that they utilize that skill as they write.
-Of course, conventions are a part of the Write Traits so I also use the fun books like When Punctuation takes a Vacation to help the process along as well.
+Students have spelling lists to practice, and we do language lessons a couple of times a week that focus in the skills they currently need based on my assessments of their writing and especially their journal writing.
+As they write for Writer’s Workshop, I remind students of a lesson that we had done on that particular skill so that they utilize that skill as they write.
+Of course, conventions are a part of the Write Traits, so I also use fun books, like When Punctuation takes a Vacation, to help the process along, as well.